repalash/threepipe/README.md

   // container: document.getElementById('mcontainer'),
   // container: document.body,

+  // Set the render scale to render at device resolution and clamp to max 2.
+  renderScale: 'auto',
-  // Set the render scale to render at device resolution
+  // or Set the render scale to render at device resolution
-  renderScale: window.devicePixelRatio,
+  // renderScale: window.devicePixelRatio,
   // modify the screen shader: See ScreenPass and ScreenPass.glsl for more details
   screenShader: `diffuseColor = diffuseColor * 2.0;`,

   // Add TonemapPlugin
   tonemap: true,
   // Use MSAA(anti-aliasing)